nerrad567/ssh-login-helper/README.md

 }
 ```

-Edit the `HostDescriptions` and `PerHostSettings` to match your own hosts, or remove them if you don’t need special overrides.
+Change the `HostDescriptions` or `PerHostSettings` to match your own hosts, or remove them if you don’t need special overrides.

 ---